 The BYU-Idaho Department of Art has an open enrollment poilcy for all freshmen and transfer students.
 Students are initially considered Art Majors by declaring so when submitting the application to BYU-Idaho.
 During the sophomore year and/or upon completion of Art 101, 107, and 110, Art Majors are asked to visit the Academic Discovery Center for the College of Performing and Visual Arts.
 The purpose of this visit will be to receive advice on degree planning options that include:

 - Whether to pursue a BFA or BA degree

 - Selecting an area of emphasis

-- and how to plan for graduation within the credit limits set by the University
+- How to plan for graduation within the credit limits set by the University

 Visiting the Academic Discovery Center within the first 3 semesters will help students better understand their options, help students plan their degree more efficiently, and avoid compounded problems during the final semesters.
 Students are also encouraged to visit with a full time faculty member in their area of emphasis for guidance.
 Faculty contact information is listed in the column to the left under "Faculty and Staff".

 Students who wish to change their major from Art to another discipline will have the option to receive an Art Minor, Concentration or Cluster or be able to use art credits in another standard degree.
 This will enable students to count their Art courses towards graduation.